predixdesignsystem/px-simple-horizontal-bar-chart/README.md

-Px-Simple-Bar-Chart
+Px-Simple-Horizontal-Bar-Chart
 -----------------------------------------------

 ## Overview

-Px-Simple-Bar-Chart is a Predix Experience ('Px') component.
+Px-Simple-Horizontal-Bar-Chart is a Predix Experience ('Px') component.

-Use this component to visualize a series or multiple series of numeric values as a bar chart or stacked bar chart.
-Each series is represented by a sequence of horizontally aligned rectangle bars, the height of each proportionally representing a value.
-If multiple series are passed to the component then a stacked sequence of rectangle bars will be drawn using a different color to represent each series and a legend to identify them will be drawn above the bars.
+Use this component to visualize a series of numeric values as a horizontally-oriented bar chart.
+The series is represented by horizontally left-aligned rectangle bars, the width of each proportionally representing a value.

 The bar colors and legend labels are configurable.
 The width and height of the component are also configurable.
-We recommend viewing the demo.html page to become aware of the configuration possibilities.
+We recommend viewing the `demo.html` page to become aware of the configuration possibilities.
 We also recommend using the default settings as they are designed for proper performance.

 ## Getting Started